benbogin/covr-dataset/README.md

 See [our paper]() for details, and the [dataset webpage](https://covr-dataset.github.io/) for the leaderboard and other details.

-Useful links:
+## Download dataset

+The dataset is available at this link:
 * [Download dataset](https://drive.google.com/file/d/10xlQ6isRdGX94BypoqN6klniGeqdLBJA/view?usp=sharing)

+## Running experiments

+Please see the following page for code and instructions on how to reproduce our results:
 * [Running experiments](experiments)

+## Creating more splits
+This will be available soon!

-* Generating samples and extending the dataset (to be available soon)
+## Generating samples and extending the dataset
+This will be available soon!